 Inside Dior’s Poison Club with Bella Hadid, Camille Rowe and More

-Anwar and Bella Hadid at the Dior Poison Girl release party.
+Anwar Hadid, Bella Hadid, and Richie Akiva.
 Photo by Dimitrios Kambouris/Getty Images.

 But the Bella of the ball, if you will, arrived around 11:30 p.m. and settled into a booth towards the back of the club.
 “I’m just here for Camille,” she demurred, holding court among her entourage, including her perpetually-hoodie-clad brother Anwar (the hood of choice for the evening was black).

 The “Camille” she was referring to was model Camille Rowe who stars in the Poison Girl campaign.
 She was perched on the other side of the room.
 “I love how they gave me this table so I can just stare at myself all night,” she cracked.

 In front of her the campaign video was projected on window blinds, vibrating from the club’s base-heavy playlist.
 “My friends aren’t here yet so I’m just sitting here alone watching myself.
 That’s normal,” she joked.
 The model was of course sporting Dior Spring 2017, her shirt “We should all be feminists,” all the more topical now than when it first came down the runway.

 “These are times we should all be together, as women,” said the model, who furthered the statement by wearing the look braless.
 “And I love that we’re all realizing that we need to get our asses up.
 And realizing that it takes more than a hashtag to change the world,” she said, then set down her tumbler on a napkin, emblazoned with “#iampoison,” and got up to dance.